Venue: 11 Kendrick Mews SW7 3HG

 For: Family members of people in recovery and active addiction

 Virginia Graham runs our Family Programme.
-Virginia has been working in the addictions field with groups and individuals for the past twenty-two years.
+Virginia has been working in the addictions field with groups and individuals since 1993.
 She specialises in working with the loved ones of people in both addiction and recovery, and feels strongly that there is a profound need for family members and loved ones to be better supported as they go through their own recovery processes.

 Extensive research from the USA has consistently shown that family involvement is a key predictor of successful treatment and recovery outcomes.
 This shouldn’t be surprising — both addiction and recovery occur within family systems.
 But what is surprising is that while so much help and support is available for people in addiction or recovery, relatively little professional support is available to their loved ones.